 Jim: Yeah.
 What now?
 You got to tell us the end of the story.
 What happened?
 What’d you do?
 You clean that stuff up and put the clothes back on?

 Lucille: We cleaned it up.
 We cleaned it up.
 We hung up our clothes.
 The next morning, our clothes were still wet, but we had to put them on.
-And, you know, fun fact - your clothes dry quicker - quicker when they're on your body.
+And you know, fun fact - your clothes dry quicker when they’re on your body.